eruvierda/safe-commute/README.md

 5. Submit the report - you'll see a success notification
 6. View all reports as colored markers on the map
 7. Click any marker to see report details and vote on accuracy
-8. Use the menu (top-left) to enable warnings and filter hazard types
+8. Use the menu (top-left) to:
+   - Enable proximity warnings and filter hazard types
+   - Access your user profile and statistics
+   - View, edit, or delete your own reports

 ## Database Schema